fadwen/TechbyJeff/README.md

 1. **Browse by Topic**: Each folder is organized by technology or blog post series
 2. **Check README files**: Most directories include their own README with specific setup instructions
 3. **Follow along**: Code is tagged and versioned to match blog post progression
+4. **⚠️ REVIEW BEFORE USE**: Always examine and test code before implementing
+5. **Adapt for Your Environment**: Customize examples for your specific needs
-4. **Ask Questions**: Found something unclear?
+6. **Ask Questions**: Found something unclear?
 Open an issue or reach out!

 ## 🤝 Contributing